cloudmesh/technologies/chapters/tech/cuda.md

-"Compute Unified Device Architecture (CUDA) is a parallel computing API" [@fa18-523-84-CUDA-Singh2014] and a general-purpose GPU (graphics processing unit) developed by NVIDIA where the code written, interacts directly with the GPU.
+Compute Unified Device Architecture (CUDA) is a parallel computing API, [@fa18-523-84-CUDA-Singh2014] and a general-purpose GPU (graphics processing unit) developed by NVIDIA where the code written, interacts directly with the GPU.
 It is used as the computing engine and has a unique